CGM Deep Dive

 - mandatory transparency of performance data, with standardised testing and minimum performance requirements,

-- non-silenceable alarms for very low and very high glucose alarms for those using insulin, and
+- non-silenceable alarms for very low and very high glucose levels for those using insulin, and

-The proviso is that people with diabetes must be taught why this safeguard is necessary and how to respond to it effectively.
+That last point requires that people are taught why this safeguard matters and how to use it effectively.

-A Black Swan, in Taleb’s language, is a rare, high-impact event that looks “obvious in hindsight” but is very hard to predict.
-We tend to underestimate these events, especially when systems run smoothly most of the time.
+A Black Swan, in Taleb’s framing, is a rare, high-impact event that appears obvious in hindsight but is very hard to predict in advance.
+These events are systematically underestimated, especially when systems run smoothly most of the time.

 CGM has transformed diabetes care.
 Most of the time it works well; most of the time it helps.
 That is precisely why it is easy to slide into a mindset of: